-- This message type is used to carry NC-SI Control packets that are identified by the NC-SI Ethertype in the DSP0222 specification.
-This includes command, response, and AEN packets. - The maximum NC-SI message payload size is 1500 bytes to keep the same limit as in NC-SI.
-This includes the payload starting from the MC ID field.
+- This message type is used to carry NC-SI Control packets that are identified by the NC-SI Ethertype in - the DSP0222 specification.
+This includes command, response, and AEN packets. - This message type shall be supported in any device compliant with this specification - The maximum NC-SI message payload size is 1500 bytes to keep the same limit as in NC-SI.
+This - includes the payload starting from the MC ID field.

-9.1.1 Encapsulation
+636 8.1.2 Encapsulation

-- The encapsulation of NC-SI Control packets includes the packet as described in the Control packet data - 632 structure of DSP0222 specification encapsulated in an MCTP header.
-NC-SI messages may be - 633 fragmented to multiple MCTP packets. - NC-SI control packets communicated over MCTP do not follow the Ethernet frame encapsulation defined - in DSP0222 for NC-SI over RMII Based Transport (RBT) transport binding.
-NC-SI control packets over - 636 MCTP shall not include Ethernet frame header, Ethernet packet pad, and Ethernet Frame Check - Sequence (FCS).
-Instead, the encapsulation described in Table 3 shall be used to encapsulate NC-SI - 638 control messages. - NOTE The Control packets frames in DSP0222 uses a DA, SA, and Ethertype MAC header.
-The DA and SA part do not contain any useful data and the Ethertype is used to differentiate between Control packets and Ethernet traffic. - In NC-SI over MCTP, this Ethernet framing is not used, as the differentiation is achieved through usage of different - message types.
+- The encapsulation of NC-SI Control packets includes the packet as described in the Control packet data - 638 structure of DSP0222 specification encapsulated in an MCTP header.
+NC-SI messages may be - fragmented to multiple MCTP packets. - NC-SI control packets communicated over MCTP do not follow the Ethernet frame encapsulation defined - in DSP0222 for NC-SI over RMII Based Transport (RBT) transport binding.
+NC-SI control packets over - 642 MCTP shall not include Ethernet frame header, Ethernet packet pad, and Ethernet Frame Check - 643 Sequence (FCS).
+Instead, the encapsulation described in Table 4 shall be used to encapsulate NC-SI - 644 control messages.

+- NOTE The Control packets frames in DSP0222 use a DA, SA, and Ethertype MAC header.
+The DA and SA part do - not contain any useful data and the Ethertype is used to differentiate between Control packets and Ethernet traffic.
+In NC-SI over MCTP, this Ethernet framing is not used, as the differentiation is achieved through - 648 usage of different message types.

-Table 3 -NC-SI messages encapsulation
+Table 4 -NC-SI messages encapsulation